Community solar: Minnesota

 In 2013, the Minnesota State Legislature passed a new law requiring Xcel Energy, the largest electric utility in the state, to begin a community solar pilot program.
 Other utility companies in the state do not have the same requirement, but some are voluntarily developing community solar programs.
 Xcel Energy still operates a community solar program in Minnesota, and the utility company oversees the Solar*Rewards program, the largest community solar program in the country.
 Most of its participants are not individual households, but rather large-scale clients like businesses.

 In 2019, the Interstate Renewable Energy Council gave Minnesota an A grade for shared renewables programs, a category which includes community solar.
-As of June 2020, Minnesota had the largest community solar market of any U.S. state in terms of megawatts alternating-current installed capacity.
-In January 2021, there were 784 megawatts of community solar operational capacity in Minnesota.

 New Jersey

 The New Jersey Board of Public Utilities began a community solar pilot program in 2019.
 In the first two years of the program, 150 projects with 225 MW capacity were approved for development and incentives.
 All projects are required to reserve 51% of capacity for low- to moderate-income subscribers.